 Natural Transitions with Timelines

-: start the first part, and at some point, go to next column.
-You should have seen a jump-cut.
+Start the first part, and at some point, go to next column.
+You should see a jump-cut.
 Not nice.

 Now, launch the second part and when the « ghost » is on the screen, launch the next column.
 Do you see the difference ?

 The only difference between the two timelines, is unchecking the

 Synchronized option.
 When the timelines are not synchronized, we can have smooth transitions.